 Function and Jurisdiction.
 The Student Disciplinary Hearing Board shall provide a hearing in student discipline matters when a student has filed a timely appeal with the President as set forth in paragraph 6.

 Structure and Organization.
-The Student Disciplinary Hearing Board contains the same faculty appointees as the Faculty Hearing Board.
-The Student Disciplinary Hearing Board shall be composed of seven (7) members (the majority of whom shall be tenured): three (3) members from the faculty elected by the Faculty Association; three (3) members from the faculty appointed by the President; and one (1) division chair appointed by the Faculty Senate.
-Three (3) alternate members will be designated: one (1) appointed by the President; and two (2) appointed by the Faculty Senate.
-The chair shall be elected each year from the members of the Student Disciplinary Hearing Board.
-In cases involving students, four (4) students shall be included, with voice and vote, in the Student Disciplinary Hearing Board membership except in cases of sexual misconduct.
+The Student Disciplinary Hearing Board (this is not the Title IX hearing panel) contains the same faculty appointees as the Faculty Hearing Board.
+Details about the composition of the Faculty Hearing Board are presented in LCSC Policy 2.115.
+The chair shall be elected each year from the voting members of the Student Disciplinary Hearing Board.
+In cases involving students, four (4) students shall be included, with voice and vote, in the Student Disciplinary Hearing Board membership.
 The students shall be appointed by the Student Body President.
 A quorum shall consist of a simple majority of the members of the Hearing Board so long as two (2) student members are present, except in sexual misconduct cases.
 The decision of the Student Disciplinary Hearing Board shall be made by a majority vote of the quorum who attended the hearing.

 Term of Office.
-Faculty members are to serve for two (2) College years, one-half (1/2) of those members with as nearly as one-half (1/2) of the faculty members being selected each year.
+Faculty members are to serve for three (3) College years, one-third (1/3) of the faculty members being selected each year.
 Student members shall serve for one (1) year, but may be re-appointed for a second year.

 Hearing Officer.
 Either the President or the Student Disciplinary Hearing Board may, but is not required to, appoint a Hearing Officer to preside at any hearing held by the Student Disciplinary Hearing Board.
 The Hearing Officer may or may not be an attorney at law but must be experienced in conducting hearings.
 He/she shall act in an impartial manner as the presiding officer at the Hearing.
 The Hearing Officer may participate in its deliberations and act as its legal advisor but shall not be entitled to vote.

+For Title IX-related cases, aA distinct hearing panel and appeal panel will be convened as necessary.
+See policy 3.110.

 College President